sbryan/spark-js-SDK/README.md

 so that your application will work.
 You can utilize one of the server implementations that are supplied in this repository.

-See [here](http://spark-sdks.s3.amazonaws.com/doc/index.html) full SDK reference
+You can get the full SDK reference [here](http://code.spark.autodesk.com/autodesk-spark-sdk/docs/v1/index.html)

 #### Sample code